natebrennand/cpp_collections/REAME.md

 It strives to make functional programming concepts, specifically to do with lists, more accessible and understandable to C++ programmers.

 An additional perk of functional languages is the terseness associated with them.
-Software bugs per line of code have been found to be constant across different languages [TODO: cite Code Complete] which indicates that more succint operatoins on lists are more likely to operate as intended.
+Software bugs per line of code have been found to be constant across different languages [TODO: cite Code Complete] which indicates that more succint operations on lists are more likely to operate as intended.

 To use the C++ Collections library, download it from Github and simply `#include cpp_collections.h` in your source file.